Simple steps can save water indoors and outdoors

 Your water fixtures may use more water than you think.
 Installing low-flow toilets and showerheads can dramatically reduce your indoor water consumption without reduced performance.

-Outdoors, lawn and landscape irrigation accounts for more than half of all residential water use.
+Outdoors, lawn and landscape irrigation accounts for about half of all residential water use.
 Watering wisely outside the home saves water and promotes healthier lawns and landscapes.

 Overwatering a lawn can promote weeds and insect pests, as well as weakened grass roots.
 Broken or misdirected sprinkler heads spray water onto sidewalks and pavement where it evaporates or trickles into storm drains.